JuergenGutsch/blog/_source/_posts/2018-09-27-customizing-aspnetcore-03-dependency-injection.md

 public IContainer ApplicationContainer { get; private set; }
 ~~~

-Autofac as well works with a kind of a service collection inside the ContainerBuilder and it creates the actual container out of the ContainerBuilder.
-To get the registered services out of the IServiceCollection into the ContainerBuilder, Autofac uses the Populate() method.
+Also Autofac works with a kind of a service collection inside the `ContainerBuilder` and it creates the actual container out of the `ContainerBuilder`.
+To get the registered services out of the `IServiceCollection` into the `ContainerBuilder`, Autofac uses the `Populate()` method.
 This copies all the existing services to the Autofac container.

-Our custom service MyService now gets registered using the Autofac way.
+Our custom service `MyService` now gets registered using the Autofac way.

-After that the container gets build and stored in a property of type IContainer.
-In the last line of the method we create a AutofacServiceProvider and pass in the IContainer.
-This is IServiceProvider we need to return to use Autofac within our application.
+After that, the container gets build and stored in a property of type `IContainer`.
+In the last line of the method `ConfigureServices` we create a `AutofacServiceProvider` and pass in the `IContainer`.
+This is the `IServiceProvider` we need to return to use Autofac within our application.

 ## Conclusion

+Using this approach you are able to use any .NET Standard compatible DI container to replace the existing one.
+If the container of your choice doesn't provide an `ServiceProvider`, create an own one that implements `IServiceProvider` and uses the DI container inside.
+If the container of your choice doesn't provide a method to populate the registered services into the container, create your own method.
+Loop over the registered services and add them to the other container.

+Actually the last step sounds easy, but can be a hard task.
+Because you need to translate all the possible `IServiceCollection` registrations into registrations of the different container.
+The complexity of that task depends on the implementation details of the other one.

+Anyway, you have the choice to use any DI container which is compatible to the .NET Standard.
+You have the choice to change a lot of the default implementations in ASP.NET Core.

+So you can with the default HTTPS behavior on Windows.
+To learn more about that please read the next post about Customizing ASP.NET Core Part 04: HTTPS (available in a view days).